Skip to content

 Most Fine

 Those are all of the layers that one could use, however Mushi & Ban are usually used for tool sharpening such as for scissors or farm equipment.
-They can still be used with razors or knives to set a bevel on a new blade or do some serious repair work.
-Their rarity and subsequent price likely mean though you would be better off using a synthetic stone for that work and then transitioning to your natural nagura and whetstone after you have done most of the reshaping.
+Their rarity and subsequent price likely mean though you would be better off using a synthetic stone for that work and transitioning to your natural nagura and whetstone after you have done most of the reshaping.
 Atsu can also be used at the start of the progression and is fine enough to start keen bevel work on razors.
-It is not mandatory, though I like adding it in.

 Mikawa Chu Nagura

 You may see a type of nagura called Chu which is sometimes sold as a Mikawa Chu.
-Real Chu is not mined from Junmikawa and is instead mined from Kada mountain and as such is not a Mikawa.
-Real Chu is typically around the Botan/Tenjyou range but can also encompass Mejiro range.
+Real Chu is not mined from Junmikawa and is instead mined from Kada mountain.
+As such, is not a Mikawa nagura by how we use the term colloquially (Kada mountain is within the Mikawa mountain range though).
+Real Chu is typically around the Botan/Tenjyou range in fineness and cutting speed.
 Often what happens is a Mikawa stockpile of unknown strata is found, tested, and they can tell it is not Koma but are not sure where it falls in the standard lineup besides that.
 In such a case, they may label it as Mikawa Chu and sell it that way rather than trying to grade it more specifically.
 This is much more common when dealing with bench sized Mikawa stones versus hand-held stones.

 Common Progression